 Life piling up all around you?
 Take five minutes and go see a horse.

-Late Wednesday morning it was Alwaysmining.
+Late Wednesday morning it is Alwaysmining.
 The 3-year-old rides a six-race winning streak after sweeping to wins in the Miracle Wood, Private Terms and Federico Tesio stakes at Laurel Park this year.
 He’s being pointed for the Preakness Stakes next weekend.
 Television cameras visited him today, watched him gallop 1 3/8 miles like a boss.
 More are coming tomorrow.
 The Baltimore Sun wants a few minutes, and so does the Cecil Whig (a little like a trainer running a horse at Saratoga and Great Barrington Fair on the same day).

 But Alwaysmining knows none of this.
 Or at least he doesn’t care.